 David was named Pro Bono Attorney of the Year by the Tennessee Bar Association in 2006 for his work with a TennCare client over coverage for a medical device.
 That case came to him through the Tennessee Justice Center (TJC), an organization that advocates on behalf of Tennessee families in need.
 He has embraced the TJC’s mission and worked on other pro bono cases with them since.
 He now serves on the TJC board.
 To learn more about the TJC visitwww.tnjustice.org.

 Before beginning his practice, David served as a judicial clerk to the Honorable Hewitt P. Tomlin, Jr., and David R. Farmer on the Tennessee Court of Appeals in Jackson, Tennessee.
-He is an elite runner and recently ran the Boston Marathon.
-David also enjoys time with his wife and three children.
+He is an avid runner and has run the Boston Marathon several times.

 - University of Tennessee, J.D.